ckeditor/ckeditor5/docs/installation/getting-started/editor-lifecycle.md

 });
 ```

-Almost every plugin in the editor publishes some events that you can subscribe to.
-Check more in the examples as well as in our framework docs.
+Every plugin in the editor publishes events that you can subscribe to and interact with.
+You can find more information in the examples and in our framework guidelines.
-TODO link to follow up or examples
+TODO add more to examples to Examples and link to it. and framwork.

 ## Destroying the editor with `destroy()`